Pub & Club Guide

 Traditional two roomed pub.
-Excellent fresh food is served all day in particular the Cow Club on Mondays.
-There are two changing guest beers and two regularly changing ciders.
+Food is served all day.
 A good sized function room is available.
 Comedy night every 3rd Monday of the month.

 - Red Lion

 229 Vicarage Road

 This grade II listed imposing Neo-Gothic designed pub built in 1908 has an open plan design decorated in the Ember Inns style that incorporates original features.
 It was refurbished in 2023.
 There is a large garden at the front and plenty of parking spaces to the rear.
 There is a focus on food, but three or four cask beers are available at all times.
-Regular quizzes are held Sundays and Thursdays & poker on a Monday night.
+Regular quizzes are held Sundays and Thursdays and poker on a Monday night.
 Ale price reduced on Monday (currently £2.50/pint).